jwric/renet2/README.md

 Renet2 extends the original [netcode](https://github.com/networkprotocol/netcode) protocol with:

 - Optional packet encryption.
 This supports data transports that do their own encryption.
+- Optional transport reliability.
+This supports data transports that are automatically reliable.
-- Servers with multiple concurrent data sources (e.g. UDP sockets and WebTransport).
+- Servers with multiple concurrent data transports (e.g. UDP sockets and WebTransport).

 See `renetcode2/NETCODE_EXTENSIONS.md`.

 ### Features

 - Includes built-in data transports: UDP, memory channels, WebTransport, WebSockets.
+    - See `src/examples` for a fully cross-platform demo.

 ## Building docs